0xJuancito/awesome-lens-protocol/README.md

 - [Sepana](https://github.com/sepana-io/lens-search-frontend) - Search and explore its posts, people, and connections.
 - [World ID Lens](https://github.com/worldcoin/world-id-lens) - Human verification for Lens Protocol with World ID.

+### Browser Extentions

+- [Reroot](https://github.com/stuntzii/Reroot) - A browser extension for Twitter that lets you also post to Lens.

 ## Integrations

 - [ENS](https://lenster.xyz/posts/0x01-0x4e) - Decentralised naming for wallets, websites, & more.